intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 The world is shifting to increased encrypted traffic, but is also encrypting more and more of the metadata like DNS.
-This makes policy enforcement by middle-boxes significantly more challenging.
+This makes policy enforcement by middleboxes significantly more challenging.
 A significant tension has been created between security enforcement and privacy protection.